autotelic/fastify-opentelemetry/README.md

 // Register a global tracer provider, global context manager, and global propagator. provider.register({
+  // A contextManager must be provided when using the wrapRoutes option.
   contextManager: new AsyncHooksContextManager(),
   propagator: new HttpTraceContext()
 })